 The term “haematuria” refers to the presence of red blood cells in the urine.
-Haematuria should be defined as either “macroscopic” (visible) or “microscopic” (detected by chemical strip testing or microscope).
+Haematuria should be defined as either “macroscopic” (visible) or “microscopic” (not visible, but detected by dipstick or microscope).

-Red urine does not necessarily mean blood in the urine.
-Beetroot and blackberries can discolour the urine red due to their pigment (anthrocyanin), as can various medications including phenothiazines.
+Remember though that red urine does not ALWAYS mean blood in the urine!
+Beetroot and blackberries can discolour the urine red due to their pigment (anthrocyanin), as can various medications.
 Haemoglobinuria and myoglobinuria (filtered breakdown products of blood and muscle) will also discolour the urine red.

 There are many causes of haematuria including the following:

-The radiological investigations above are very sensitive at detecting causes of bleeding in the upper renal tract, but can miss causes in the bladder.
-Small bladder tumours may be missed, so in addition a cystoscopy is usually also necessary.
+The radiological investigations above are very good at detecting causes of bleeding in the kidneys and ureters, but can miss causes in the bladder.
+Direct visualisation with cystoscopy is the only way to reliably diagnose or rule out a bladder cancer.

-A cystoscopy involves inserting a telescope through the urethra tube into the bladder.
+A cystoscopy involves inserting a telescope through the urethra (the tube you pee through) into the bladder.
 This can be done with local anaesthetic lubricant jelly in the urethra, or with a general anaesthetic.
-The modern flexible telescopes are very small, and this procedure can be done with installation of local anaesthetic jelly in the urethra with very little discomfort and as a minor office procedure.
+The modern flexible telescopes are very small, and this procedure can be done with installation of local anaesthetic jelly in the urethra with very little discomfort and as a minor day case procedure.
 If an abnormality is detected in the bladder that requires biopsy or removal, a general anaesthetic will be required to help remove the lesion and biopsy the region for laboratory testing.
-Thanks to Dr Michael Mackey, Urologist in Auckland, New Zealand for permission to use the above.